archie-95/Udacity_Capstone_Project/README.md

 # Udacity_Capstone_Project

-This is the final Capstone project of the Cloud Devops nanodegree
+This is the final Capstone project of the Cloud Devops Nanodegree

-#Project Tasks:
+#Project Tasks Assigned:

     Working in AWS
     Using Jenkins to implement Continuous Integration and Continuous Deployment